karthikncsu/Django-website-for-sampling-high-dimensional-space/README.md

-# Django website for sampling from High Dimensional Space
+# Django Website for Sampling from High Dimensional Space

 This repository contains the integration of [sampling from high dimensional space with complex, non-linear constraints](https://github.com/karthikncsu/Sampling-from-high-dimensional-space) program into Django web framework to demo the sampler.
 The website provides options of selecting one of the methods from the following four methods